 As you write, focus on keeping the information factual, specific, easy to digest, and actionable.
 Always keep your target audience in sharp focus, making sure that each sentence provides value for your reader.

 Quick tip: Writing can be overwhelming, so consider outsourcing your ebook.
-Before you try a human copywriter, give an AI writing assistant a shot.
+Try giving a free AI writing assistant a shot.
 We recommend Jasper.
 The Content Improver template — one of over 52 templates the AI has — is designed to rewrite your content to make it more engaging and enjoyable.

 Also, don’t forget to mix things up, including bullet points, headings, and quotes to make the text more readable.
 And remember those goals you set for your ebook?
 Include calls-to-action (CTAs) to lead your readers to more content on your site, to purchase a product, or any action you’d like them to take.